AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/use-components-in-workspace.md

 ---
-description: Learn how to add components to a project in Analysis Workspace
+description: Learn how to use components in a project in Analysis Workspace
-title: Use components in Analysis Workspace
+title: Use Components In Analysis Workspace
 feature: Workspace Basics
 role: User, Admin
 exl-id: fb56e794-67e3-4f85-960e-b90684300fa0